inaimathi/cl-notebook/README.md

 	- Might want to annihilate some syntactic rough edges with a `defpsmacro` or two.

 ######## Multi-user related
+- Move to a thread-per-cell model to make multi-user development easier
 - If you join a book in the middle of an already running computation, you currently aren't notified of this.
 Figure something out.
 - Moving cells around isn't propagated to other users